top of page

 Oversees operational needs of SZ4D and provide scientific guidance for designing the necessary facilities

-The Operations Planning Committee for Infrastructure (OPC-I) is charged with oversight of planning for SZ4D infrastructure construction and operation, including:
+The Operations Planning Committee for Infrastructure (OPC-I) is the primary point of contact for the MultiHazard Array Proposal Team and is charged with oversight of planning for SZ4D infrastructure construction and operation, including:

 • MultiArray (Chile),